 Game Overview - How to carry with Vayne

-Vayne is a VERY weak laner.
+Vayne is a very weak in lane.
 This is undoubtedly her weakest stage of the game.
-During laning phase avoid trading too often with the opposition as unless you can pull of a good Condemn which stuns the enemy, you are unlikely to win.
-Try to survive laning phase by farming and waiting for your jungler and support to make plays for you.
+During laning phase avoid trading too often as unless you can either pull off a good Condemn which stuns the enemy or manage to get off a quick proc of your Silver Bolts you're unlikely to win the trade.
+Try to survive laning phase by farming and waiting for your jungler to gank your lane.

 After completing your Blade of the Ruined King you hit a very nice power spike.
-You are no longer weak and can, if played correctly, duel (1v1) most other Marksmen in the game.
-Using your Blade of the Ruined King active is VERY important when playing Vayne as it allows you to kite much more effectively.
+You are no longer weak and can, if played correctly, duel most other Marksmen.
+Using your Blade of the Ruined King active is very important when playing Vayne as it heals you, offers a nice bit of burst, and allows you to kite much more effectively.

-After you finish your core of Blade of the Ruined King, Phantom Dancer and Last Whisper and hit level 13 (meaning your Silver Bolts are maxed) you are ready to deal some serious damage.
-You have arrived at hyper-carry status.
+After you finish your core of Blade of the Ruined King, Phantom Dancer and Last Whisper and hit level 13 (meaning your Silver Bolts and Tumble are maxed) you are ready to deal some serious damage.

 Your Condemn adds another stack of your Silver Bolts.
 This means that you can autoattack, use Tumble and then your Condemn to pull off a fast combo which deals good damage as well as pushing your enemy away, reducing their chance to trade damage back.
 However, using this method a lot during laning phase will chew through your mana very quickly.